 There is thus a special approach to working in the trigger point area of the anterior scalene muscle.
 Turn the patient’s head to the unaffected side (left side in the video) and place the right hand flat on the affected side of the head and the neck.

-Locate the trigger point using the third finger and turn the patient’s head to the affected side so as to relax the cervical muscles on that side of the anterior neck.
+Locate the trigger point with the third finger, and turn the patient’s head toward the affected side to relax the cervical muscles on that side of the anterior neck.

-The last part of the video shows the position of the hand and finger’s movement during therapy.
+The final part of the video depicts the hand’s position and the finger’s movement during therapy.

 b.
 Postisometric Muscle Relaxation (PIR) for the anterior scalene muscle

-In the instance that the patient exhibits an acute clinical picture of Thoracic Outlet Syndrome and/or also suffers from intervertebral disk abnormalities on the neck, the practitioner should employ the approach presented in this video.
+If the patient presents with an acute clinical picture of Thoracic Outlet Syndrome and/or intervertebral disk abnormalities of the neck, the practitioner should employ the approach presented in this video.

 Duration: two repetitions of isometric contraction-against-resistance alternated with two sets of three passive stretches (5 min).

-Turn the patient’s head to the unaffected side within his or her comfort level.
-Place your right hand on the patient’s right shoulder and your left hand on his or her forehead.
+Turn the patient’s head to the unaffected side at their comfort level.
+Place your right hand on the patient’s right shoulder and your left hand on the patient’s forehead.

-Ask the patient to effect two consecutive movements against your resistance: first, to slowly turn his or her head to the right; and then, without either of you releasing pressure, to bend the head forward.
-The practitioner must resist each contraction and maintain the resistance for 15 to 20 seconds.
+Ask the patient to perform two consecutive movements against your resistance: first, slowly turn the head to the right; then, without either of you releasing pressure, bend the head forward.
+The practitioner must resist each contraction for 15 to 20 seconds.

 The next step is three passive stretches during the patient’s prolonged exhalation.
 Repeat this sequence one more time.

-In the instance that the patient exhibits a mild to moderate clinical picture of the Anterior Scalene Muscle Syndrome, or that he or she does not have intervertebral disk pathology on the neck and has a wider range of motion, the practitioner may use the second variant of the PIR protocol.
+If the patient exhibits a mild-to-moderate clinical picture of Anterior Scalene Muscle Syndrome, or if he or she does not have neck intervertebral disk pathology and has a broader range of motion, the practitioner may use the second variant of the PIR protocol.

 Ask the patient to move up toward the head end of the table such that both of his or her shoulders are on the edge of the table.
-The practitioner must efficiently support the patient’s head so that the patient feels that his or her head and neck are secure.
+The practitioner must efficiently support the patient’s head so that the patient feels their head and neck are secure.
 Otherwise, he or she will resist the treatment by guarding the neck.

-At the beginning of the video, pay attention to the different body positions the practitioner adopts depending upon whether conducting PIR treatment on the right or the left side.
+At the beginning of the video, note the different body positions the practitioner adopts when conducting PIR treatment on the right or left side.

 PIR ON THE FIRST LEVEL